 Better design options

-Blogger allows its users to perform only specific tasks on their sites and the things they can do on your are limited too.
+Blogger allows its users to perform only specific tasks on their sites and the things they can do are limited too.
 Whereas with WordPress you can easily extend and add new features.
-There are thousands of WordPress plugins that allows a user to modify and extend the default feature such as creating a portfolio, or adding a store to the website where clients or visitors can shop your products from through WooCommerce.
+There are thousands of WordPress plugins that allow a user to modify and extend the default feature such as creating a portfolio or adding a store to the website where clients or visitors can shop your products from through WooCommerce.
 You can’t even compare Blogger with WordPress for business websites, cause WordPress will beat it down.

 Is there any benefit that you know I forgot to add here?
 Which platform are you using for your blog?
 Blogger or WordPress or is it Squarespace?
-Feel free to let me know in the comment box and if you’ve switched from Blogger to Wp, also let me in on how it’s been with you.
-Also don’t forget to share this too.
+Feel free to let me know in the comment box and if you’ve switched from Blogger to WordPress, also let me in on how it’s been with you.
+And, don’t forget to share this too.
 Thank you!